 “I tended to do the pilots.
 I like working on the original.
 I like working on pilots.
 I like doing the design.
 I like working out the world and I like working out the processes. to me, that’s the fun stuff.
 Season 1 is hard, and we’re figuring stuff out and we’re trying to do it.
 Season 2, you’re really working it out.
 But by season 3, hopefully, it’s a smooth-running machine.
 Actually, by Season 2, hopefully, it’s a smooth-running machine.
 The smooth-running machine has almost no interest for me and I would leave and go on and do something else.

-Updated June 22nd 2022 with extra material and images from the original interview.
+This article was first published on October 23rd, 2020, and was updated on June 22nd, 2022 with extra material and images from the original interview.